Peter Mark Roget: Other interests

 A chess player, in an article in the London and Edinburgh Philosophical Magazine Roget solved the general open knight's tour problem.
-He composed chess problems, and designed an inexpensive pocket chessboard.
+He composed chess problems and designed an inexpensive pocket chessboard.

 Selected publications

 Personal life

-In 1818 Roget was called by the family to the home of Samuel Romilly following the death of his wife, Lady Romilly.
-Roget's uncle and surrogate father committed suicide by cutting his throat, dying in Roget's presence.
+In 1818 Roget was called to the home of Samuel Romilly following the death of his wife, Lady Romilly.
+Samuel Romilly, Roget's uncle and surrogate father, then committed suicide by cutting his throat, dying in Roget's presence.

 Family

-In 1824 Roget married Mary Taylor (1795–1833), the daughter of Jonathan Hobson.
+In 1824 Roget married Mary Taylor, the daughter of Jonathan Hobson.
 They had a son, John Lewis (1828–1908), and a daughter, Kate.

 Later life

 In later life Roget became deaf and was cared for by his daughter, Kate.
-He died while on holiday in West Malvern, Worcestershire, aged 90, and is buried there in the churchyard of St James' Church.
+He died aged 90 while on holiday in West Malvern, Worcestershire and was laid to rest in St. James Church cemetery, West Malvern.
 There is a memorial to him at his local parish church of St Mary on Paddington Green Church.

 In literature

 Canadian writer Keath Fraser published a story, Roget's Thesaurus, in 1982, which is narrated in Roget's voice.
 He has Roget speak on his wife's death, from cancer.

 Roget also appears in Shelagh Stephenson's An Experiment with an Air Pump, set in 1799, as the only historical character.
 The play is set in the fictional household of Joseph Fenwick, and Roget is one of Fenwick's assistants.

 A picture-book biography of Roget entitled The Right Word: Roget and His Thesaurus was published by Eerdmans Books in 2014.
 It was named a Caldecott Honor book for excellence in illustration and won the Sibert Medal for excellence in children's nonfiction.

+Martin Luther King, Jr. cites Roget’s Thesaurus in the context of racism: